 Wellbeing is fundamentally, linked with health, life satisfaction and quality of life.
 With advancing age, wellbeing is fundamentally, relevant to both health and quality of life (Green, 2014; Steptoe, Deaton, & Stone, 2014).
 Wellbeing is a broader spectrum phenomenon that includes happiness, prosperity, and purposeful life (Bowling & Dieppe, 2005; Steptoe et al., 2014).
 For the successful aging, it is very compulsory to manage the adverse effects of loneliness and its associated factors.
 Most of the previous literature on social isolation and loneliness revolves around cross-sectional studies rather longitudinal studies.
 In addition, with advancing age the burden of disease added up, along with a decrease in physical and mental wellbeing (Chatterji, Byles, Cutler, Seeman, & Verdes, 2014).

 It has been recommended that the link between living alone and psychological well-being may be more prevalent among Chinese, where collective culture plays a role in family togetherness and dependence of family member among themselves.
 Therefore, residing in loneliness conditions may have strong negative impact on wellbeing of Asian elderly.
-In Singapore, this rapid growth of older adults, changing family patterns due to nuclearization has increased the percentage of elderly residing alone from 15,000 to 22,000 between 2000 and 2005(Department of Statistics, Singapore Census of the Nation, 2006).
+In Singapore, this rapid growth of older adults, changing family patterns due to nuclearization, has increased the percentage of elderly residing alone from 15,000 to 22,000 between 2000 and 2005(Department of Statistics, Singapore Census of the Nation, 2006).

 In today’s world of work, elders are facing problems such as depression, feeling of neglect, loneliness and isolation.
 Due to rapid increase in nuclear families and global trend of employment opportunities, elders are compelled to live alone.
 Rook mentioned loneliness is an emotional state that arose when an individual feels rejected by others and lacks partners for social activities.
 It has possibility of occurring loneliness in all age groups but this problem is mostly relevant to elders.
 There is direct relationship between age and loneliness (Gul, 2015).

-Lack of interaction and communication gap with friends and family triggers loneliness among older adults.
+Lack of interaction and communication gap with friends and family triggerstrigger loneliness among older adults.
 Various factors such as variation in living style, demographic variables, social support and change in personality features may contribute in increasing occurrence of loneliness at community level (Gierveld, 2008).

 In developing and under developing nations, the elderly population will rise because of decrease in fruitfulness and change in future that procured exceptional consideration of regime.
 These expansions in much older populace willpower go to rise to a mass rate that will end up noticeably 2000 million by 2050.
 The maturing populace in creating nations included 8 percent that will rise to 28 percent by 2055 (Nizamuddin, 2010).